-PHOTO FROM OUR ARCHIVES: Tuberose blooms at Mercado de Jamaica, Mexico City, Mexico 2018
+FROM OUR PHOTO ARCHIVES: Tuberose blooms taken at Mercado de Jamaica, Mexico City, Mexico 2018

 The traditional craft of perfumery was the result of centuries of accumulated knowledge.
 We gathered especially fragrant varieties of flora and learned to extract the scent from the plant matter.
 When natural was the norm, before the commodification of fragrance and the expanding ubiquity of scent into greater categories of products, perfume was made by hand in small batches.